vittominacori/erc1363-payable-token/README.md

 Implementation proposal of a contract that wants to accept ERC1363 payments.
 It intercepts what is the ERC1363 token desired for payments and throws is another is sent.
 It emits a `TokensReceived` event to notify the transfer received by the contract.
-It also implements a `transferReceived` function that can be overridden to make your stuffs within your contract after a `onERC1363Received`.
+It also implements a `transferReceived` function that can be overridden to make your stuffs within your contract after a `onTransferReceived`.
 It emits a `TokensApproved` event to notify the approval received by the contract.
-It also implements a `approvalReceived` function that can be overridden to make your stuffs within your contract after a `onERC1363Approved`.
+It also implements a `approvalReceived` function that can be overridden to make your stuffs within your contract after a `onApprovalReceived`.

 * [ERC1363PayableCrowdsale](https://github.com/vittominacori/erc1363-payable-token/blob/master/contracts/examples/ERC1363PayableCrowdsale.sol)